Nauru: Food

-Non-food Basic Needs
+Non-food basic needs

 While the HIES found that Nauru is doing well in terms of food poverty, 24% of the population and 16.8% of households are below the basic needs (clothing, shelter, education, transport, communication, water, sanitation and health services) poverty line.
 This is the worst poverty index of all Pacific nations.
-In 2017, half of Nauruans were living on $9,000 a year.
+In 2017, half of Nauruans were living on US$9,000 a year (approx. A$11,700 a year).
 Water resources are extremely limited, with the island supplying enough for 32 liters of freshwater per person per day despite the WHO's recommendation of 50 liters per person per day.
 Much of the groundwater has been contaminated by mining runoff, toilets, and dumping of other commercial and household wastes, causing Nauruans to rely on imported water, the price of which can vary as it is closely tied to fuel prices for its delivery, and rainfall storage.
 Access to sanitation facilities is restricted with just 66% of residents having access to reliable toilets, and open defecation is still practiced by 3% of the population.
 Schools are frequently forced to close because they do not have reliable toilets or drinking water for students to use.
-There is a long-standing truancy problem and accessibility of education for refugee and asylum-seeking children, as well as for disabled children remain areas of concern for Nauru’s education sector.
+There is a long-standing truancy problem, and accessibility of education for refugee and asylum-seeking children, as well as for disabled children, remain areas of concern for Nauru's education sector.